Samuel-2626/django-search/article.md

 From the code above, the `SearchVector` allows us to search against multiple fields.
 In our example, we are searching either the __name__ or __quote__ field.

-`SearchQuery` translates the words provided to us as a query from the form and passes it through a __stemming algorithm__, and then it looks for matches for all of the resulting terms. __Stemming__ is the process of reducing words to their word stem, base, or root form.
-Wherefore, words like *child* and *children* would be considered similar words.
+`SearchQuery` translates the words provided to us as a query from the form and passes it through a __stemming algorithm__, and then it looks for matches for all of the resulting terms.

 The `SearchRank` allows us to order the results by relevancy.
 It takes into account how often the query terms appear in the document, how close the terms are on the document, and how important the part of the document is where they occur.